idealista/redis_role/README.md

 The default test start a cluster of three docker container.
 To test cluster with six nodes uncomment containers definition on test/cluster-mode/molecule.yml and set replicas to 1 on group_vars and the run `molecule test`

+This test have been removed from Travis CI because it takes too much time.

 ### Testing single mode

 ```sh